python/mypy/.github/SECURITY.md

 # Security Policy

-Python Security Response Team (PSRT) members balance security work against many other responsibilities.
+Mypy team members balance security work against many other responsibilities.
 Please be thoughtful about the time and attention your report requires.
 Repeated failure to respect this will result in future reports being rejected, or the reporter being banned from the `python` GitHub organization,